nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 There is no need to memorize any data.
 SSD1306 and other device use the same frequency.
 Please note that the maximum i2c clock frequency of SSD1306 is 400KHz.
+Under ESP-IDF V5.2 or later, this project uses the new I2C driver, but there is an option to force the use of the legacy I2C driver.

 ```
      i2c_config_t i2c_config = {
         .mode = I2C_MODE_MASTER,